Biography of Winfield Scott

 Following his defeat in the 1852 presidential election, Scott focused on his military career.
 On March 7, 1855, Congress passed a joint resolution temporarily reviving the rank of lieutenant general to be “filled by brevet, and brevet only.”
 The bill also conferred the title upon Scott, to rank from March 29, 1847, to acknowledge his “eminent services of a Major-General of the Army in the late war with Mexico.”

 As the secession crisis came to a boil following the election of President Abraham Lincoln in November 1860, Scott urged President James Buchanan to prepare for war by garrisoning U.S. southern seacoast cities.
 Not wanting to fan the flames, Buchanan scorned Scott’s advice.
-When the crisis came to a head after Abraham Lincoln’s inauguration in March 1861, Scott advised the new president not to attempt to re-supply Fort Sumter in the face of Southern resistance—advice that Lincoln ignored.
+When the crisis came to a head after the inauguration of Abraham Lincoln in March 1861, Scott advised the new president not to attempt to re-supply Fort Sumter in the face of Southern resistance—advice that Lincoln ignored.

 When the American Civil War finally erupted, Scott devised a long-term plan to strangle the Confederacy by blockading Southern seaports.
 Washington officials soundly rejected Scott’s proposal, later known as the Anaconda Plan.
 Instead, they urged a decisive attack on Richmond, Virginia, to bring a swift end to the rebellion.
 Too old, infirm, and overweight to lead troops into battle, Scott selected Brigadier General Irvin McDowell to lead the assault against the Confederate capital.
 After the combined forces of P. G. T. Beauregard and Joseph E. Johnston routed McDowell’s Army of Northeastern Virginia at the First Battle of Bull Run (July 21, 1861), Lincoln pressed Scott to resign.